 Better approach: Use exclusion rules.
 In any group, there are people who shouldn’t draw each other — couples, roommates, people who already exchange gifts separately.
 Set up exclusions before the draw.

-You can do this digitally: create a Gift Room for your Secret Santa group where everyone shares their wishlist but the assignments stay private.
+You can do this digitally: create a Gift Room for your Secret Santa group where everyone shares their wishlist in one place.

 Step 3: Make Wishlists Non-Negotiable